chfal/distichus/README.md

 # The Anolis Distichus Genome Data Repository

-## With PACBIO long reads from the University of Delaware Sequencing and Genotyping Center and Omni-C Hi-C Data from Doevtail Genomics
-## Using the Rutgers OARC Amarel Computing Cluster
+With PACBIO long reads from the University of Delaware Sequencing and Genotyping Center and Omni-C Hi-C Data from Doevtail Genomics and created using compute resources from Rutgers OARC Amarel Computing Cluster
-### Cleo Falvey

 Hi, thank you for coming to the repository to learn about how I assembled and annotated the data for the Anolis distichus genome.
 If you have any questions please feel free to contact me at: chf29@scarletmail.rutgers.edu